 Designed by A.S.
 Butterworth, the Town Engineer, it was opened on 1 May 1906 when Mayor Alexander Fettes switched on the first streetlamps.
 The Electrical Engineer was Richard Pape.
 The Western Electric Company obtained the contract for laying and jointing the distribution cables which were installed in the principal streets, the limits of the town then being Adderley Street, Walmer Road and Cape Road as far as Roseberry Avenue at the top of Target Kloof.
 The form of supply was 240/480 volts Direct Current, and the first residence to be connected was 117 Cape Road.
-This supplied fifteen private consumers and thirty street lamps and in its first month, the Works sent out 4 708 units of electricity.
+This supplied fifteen private consumers and thirty street lamps and in its first month, the Works distributed 4 708 units of electricity.

 As industry in the area grew and the volume of exports from the Karoo and Uitenhage areas increased, so Port Elizabeth found itself battling to cope.
-Its distance from the Escom network and the load centres in the north suggested to the Council that they should construct their own power station.
-Permission for this was granted to build a new power station on the existiu site in 1924, and became operational in 1925.
+Its distance from the Eskom network and the load centres in the north suggested to the Council that they should construct their own power station.
+Permission for this was granted to build a new power station on the existing site in 1924, and became operational in 1925.
 The lighting of parts of the town during celebrations and the Christmas season was extended when in December 1926 the Council agreed to the lighting of Humewood, including the Octagon, during the summer season.

 The electricity network continued to expand, and in 1928, following requests for electricity from the Village of Redhouse, and the Municipality of Uitenhage, a decision was made to transmit power at 22,000 volts by means of a dual-circuit overhead lattice-steel tower line from which the latter town was provided with power about Christmas 1929.
 Following upon this development, a number of 22,000-volt load centres were established in order to reinforce the existing 6,600-volt system which had been fed direct from the Mount Road Power Station up to this time.

-On the 27th February 1930, the lights in New Brighton were formally switching on of by W.C.
+On the 27th February 1930, the lights in New Brighton were formally switching on by W.C.
 Adcock, Chairman of the Electricity and Industries Committee.
 On 2nd April Redhouse was “switched on” too.
-Amongst the special occasions when lighting was used to facilitate the event was during 1932 when the Donkin Reserve was lighted to allow the PAG to undertake night training.
+Amongst the special occasions when lighting was used to facilitate an event was during 1932 when the Donkin Reserve was lighted to allow the PAG to undertake night training.